Widgets — core-ui/widget

 but the response goes nowhere — no DOM update.
 Name the target

-signal on the trigger (data-fui-rpc-signal="count") or register
+signal on the trigger (data-fui-rpc-signal="count").
+This is the

 • Inline style= / onclick= in slot HTML.
 The default CSP